ADHD Traits Low — Pattern Not Standing Out

 Frequently Asked Questions

-What does an "ADHD unlikely" score mean?
+What does a low ADHD score mean?

 Could I still have ADHD even with a low screen?

 It is possible but less likely.
-Screeners are sensitive but not perfect.
+Self-reflection tools are sensitive but not perfect.
 Adults who have developed strong external scaffolding (calendars, partners, structured jobs) can mask symptoms and score lower than they would have without those supports.
 If you suspect ADHD despite a low screen—especially if you have ever lost a job, dropped out of education, or run into recurring relationship friction over executive function—still consider a formal evaluation.

 Does this mean I am neurotypical?